Searinvestments/pricing/standard_account.md

   * cf enable-ssh
   * cf disable-ssh

-For usage details, see [Cloud Foundry commands](/docs/cli/reference/cfcommands/index.html).

- **Note**: If your app is already enabled for SSH, you can't use the `cf enable-ssh` and `cf disable-sh` commands to wake up your app.
+If your app is already enabled for SSH, you can't use the `cf enable-ssh` and `cf disable-sh` commands to wake up your app.
+For more usage details, see [Cloud Foundry commands](/docs/cli/reference/cfcommands/index.html).

 ### Garbage collection